 Beyond the chassis, there’s also a whole raft of clever tech installed to make driving the 8 Series a more relaxing experience.
 Refinements you’d expect such as adaptive cruise, crash avoidance and lane assist are all present, along with BMW’s latest piece of trick tech – reverse assist.
 Reverse assist remembers the last 50 metres of your (forward) drive, then can ‘replay’ this in reverse on demand.
 Example scenarios include narrow driveways or country lanes, where retracing your steps facing the opposite way would normally involve a little nail-biting.
 On a car as big as the 8 Series, it’s a nice inclusion which worked superbly well when tested and should save customers a little neck ache down the line.

 Doughnuts on the Beach with Rory Reid

-Doughnuts and the seaside are a match made in heaven; expect these weren’t your usual sugar coated snacks, nor was the company inside the car.
-Car launches invariably involve meeting lots of new people, but it’s not every day you get to spend the morning cruising round with petrol-head, Top Gear host and all round fantastic guy, Rory Reid.
+Doughnuts and the seaside are a match made in heaven; expect these weren’t your usual sugar-coated snacks, nor was the company inside the car.
+Car launches invariably involve meeting lots of new people, but it’s not every day you get to spend the morning cruising around with petrol-head, Top Gear host and all-round fantastic guy, Rory Reid.
 I managed to snatch a ride with Rory in an 840D X-Drive.
 Naturally then, we took it to the nearby coastline and gave the 4WD a quick test…

 Owning a BMW M3 myself, BMW are a brand I admire and know well.
 With well over 100,000 employees worldwide and a fine fleet of performance German vehicles, they’re certainly one of the industries big hitters so it’s fantastic to have them on-board with MSF.